Skip to main content

 Please visit the enrollment appointment section on your student center found on the my.byuh.edu website.
 New freshmen must submit their Intent to Enroll form and submit all health records before they are provided an enrollment appointment.

-• Go to the myBYUH studentpage.
+• Go to the myBYUH student page.

 • Click the Student Center under quick links.